AmDeep/Telemanas-Collector/README.md

 The retry logic is attached at the individual call level, not the whole snapshot.
 This matters because a single slow endpoint (e.g., `getTMC/0/MI` timing out) would not abort the other six calls if retried in isolation.
 A global timeout wrapping the entire `Promise.all` would cancel all calls on the first failure.

-Backoff is exponential (1s, then 2s before the third attempt) to avoid hammering a temporarily overloaded endpoint.
-Three attempts total was chosen as the upper bound: two retries is usually enough to ride out a transient network hiccup, and three keeps the maximum possible wall-clock time under 15 seconds, well within the Cloudflare Worker CPU limit.

 ---

 #### Why a hard 10-second timeout per call